Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Precells in

-\begin{cor} Let $\fpch$ be a basal family of precells in $H$. \begin{enumerate}[{\rm (i)}] \item For each precell $\pch$ in $H$ there exists a unique pair $(\pch',m)\in \fpch\times \Z$ such that $t_\lambda^m\pch' = \pch$. \item For each $\pch\in\fpch$ choose an element $m(\pch)\in \Z$.
-Then $\big\{ t_\lambda^{m(\pch)}\pch\ \big\vert\ \pch\in\fpch\big\}$ is a basal family of precells in $H$.
-For each $\pch\in\fpch$, the precell $t_\lambda^{m(\pch)}\pch$ is of the same type as $\pch$. \item The set $\overline{\mc K}$ is the essentially disjoint union $\bigcup\{ h\pch \mid h\in\Gamma_\infty,\ \pch\in\fpch\}$. \end{enumerate} \end{cor}
+\begin{cor} Let $\fpch$ be a basal family of precells in $\h$. \begin{enumerate}[{\rm (i)}] \item For each precell $\pch$ in $\h$ there exists a unique pair $(\pch',m)\in \fpch\times \Z$ such that $t_\lambda^m.\pch' = \pch$. \item For each $\pch\in\fpch$ choose an element $m(\pch)\in \Z$.
+Then $\big\{ t_\lambda^{m(\pch)}.\pch\ \big\vert\ \pch\in\fpch\big\}$ is a basal family of precells in $H$.
+For each $\pch\in\fpch$, the precell $t_\lambda^{m(\pch)}.\pch$ is of the same type as $\pch$. \item The set $\overline{\mc K}$ is the essentially disjoint union $\bigcup\{ h.\pch \mid h\in\Gamma_\infty,\ \pch\in\fpch\}$. \end{enumerate} \end{cor}

-\subsection{The tesselation of $H$ by basal families of precells}
+\subsection{The tesselation of $\h$ by basal families of precells}

-Suppose that $\Gamma$ satisfies \eqref{A4}.
-The following proposition is crucial for the construction of cells in $H$ from precells in $H$.
-Note that the element $g\in\Gamma\mminus\Gamma_\infty$ in this proposition depends not only on $\pch$ and $b$ but also on the choice of the basal family $\fpch$ of precells in $H$.
-In this section we will use the proposition as one ingredient for the proof that the family of $\Gamma$-translates of all precells in $H$ is a tesselation of $H$.
+The following proposition is crucial for the construction of cells in $\h$ from precells in $\h$.
+Note that the element $g\in\Gamma\mminus\Gamma_\infty$ in this proposition depends not only on $\pch$ and $b$ but also on the choice of the basal family $\fpch$ of precells in $\h$.
+In this section we will use the proposition as one ingredient for the proof that the family of $\Gamma$-translates of all precells in $\h$ is a tesselation of $\h$.

-\begin{prop} Let $\fpch$ be a basal family of precells in $H$.
+\begin{prop} Let $\fpch$ be a basal family of precells in $\h$.
 Let $\pch\in\fpch$ be a basal precell that is not a strip precell, and suppose that $b$ is a non-vertical side of $\pch$.
-Then there is a unique element $g\in\Gamma\mminus\Gamma_\infty$ such that $b\subseteq I(g)$ and $gb$ is the non-vertical side of some basal precell $\pch'\in\fpch$.
+Then there is a unique element $g\in\Gamma\mminus\Gamma_\infty$ such that $b\subseteq I(g)$ and $g.b$ is the non-vertical side of some basal precell $\pch'\in\fpch$.
 If $\pch$ is non-cuspidal, then $\pch'$ is non-cuspidal, and, if $\pch$ is cuspidal, then $\pch'$ is cuspidal. \end{prop}

 \begin{proof} Let $I$ be the (relevant) isometric sphere with $b\subseteq I$.
-We will at first show that there is a generator $g$ of $I$ such that $gb$ is a side of some basal precell.
-Then $gb\subseteq gI(g) = I(g^{-1})$, which implies that $gb$ is a non-vertical side.
+We will show first that there is a generator $g$ of $I$ such that $g.b$ is a side of some basal precell.
+Then $g.b\subseteq g.I(g) = I(g^{-1})$, which implies that $g.b$ is a non-vertical side.